brianhill/black-holes/daily_schedule_term_2.md

 ### Week 2 &mdash; Free-Float Frames &mdash; Time Dilation Illustrated in Muon and Pion Decay

 * Monday, Sep.
 2 &mdash; Read and be prepared to discuss *Spacetime Physics* to p.
 30 &mdash; Problem Set 1 to be turned in at the beginning of Monday's class is [here](./assignments/ProblemSet01.nb.pdf) and in your file folders &mdash; I played [Chris Hadfield's cover of David Bowie's &ldquo;A Space Oddity&rdquo;](https://youtu.be/KaOC9danxNo) as an important illustration of what it is like to be in a free-float frame &mdash; I proved [Galilean Addition of Velocities](./resources/GalileanAdditionOfVelocities.pdf) which establishes the near impossibility that the speed of light could possibly be constant &mdash; And yet the speed of light is constant in any frame(!), and this follows easily from the invariance of the interval
 * Thursday, Sep.
 5 &mdash; Read and be prepared to discuss *Spacetime Physics* to the end of Chapter 2 (to p.
-44) &mdash; I will use the first two terms of the Maclaurin series to present an important approximation method that you will be using a lot &mdash; Then two groups will present their detailed analyses of the falling railway coach &mdash; [Here are the variables](resources/HorizontalCoachVariables.png) for analyzing the horizontal problem (Rania and Rebecca), and [here are similar variables](resources/VerticalCoachVariables.png) for analyzing the vertical problem (Walker, Will, and Eden) &mdash; Both groups should be seeking approximate expressions for *d(t)* where initially *d(t)=d<sub>I</sub>*, and we are really only interested in what happens in a short time *&Delta;t* &mdash; Problem Set 2 to be turned in at the beginning of Thursday's class is [here](./assignments/ProblemSet02.nb.pdf) and in your file folders
+44) &mdash; I will use the first two terms of the Maclaurin series to present an important approximation method that you will be using a lot &mdash; Then two groups will present their detailed analyses of the falling railway coach &mdash; [Here are the variables](resources/HorizontalCoachVariables.png) for analyzing the horizontal problem (Rania and Rebecca), and [here are similar variables](resources/VerticalCoachVariables.png) for analyzing the vertical problem (Walker, Will, and Eden) &mdash; Both groups should be seeking approximate expressions for *d(t)* where initially *d(t)=d<sub>I</sub>*, and we are really only interested in what happens in a short time *&Delta;t* &mdash; [Problem Set 2](./assignments/ProblemSet02.nb.pdf) for Thursday

 ### Week 3 &mdash; Time Dilation &mdash; The Relativity of Simultaneity &mdash; Length Contraction